 Get a Home Inspection

 Assuming your offer was accepted, you’ll want to get a home inspection performed next.
 The home inspector will check out the house and provide you with a detailed report of everything that is of concern.
-If there are major issues, such as a bad roof, termites, mold, or other things that would cost a lot to repair, you may want to change your mind about the home.
+If there are major issues, such as a bad roof, termites, mold or other things that would cost a lot to repair, you may want to reconsider buying the home or renegotiate with the current owners about lowering the price.
+Your real estate agent can step in and negotiate for you.

 Complete the Mortgage Process

-If you are fine with the home inspection, you will probably spend the next couple of weeks finalizing paperwork with the mortgage lender.
-This can include anything from providing additional financial information to getting an appraisal on the home
+If you are fine with the home inspection, you’ve got the green light to continue on to the final steps to buying a house: the closing.
+This can include anything from providing additional financial information to getting an appraisal on the home.

 Related: How to Get Your Appraisal Waived

-The last of the first time home buyer steps to take is to go to the closing.
-You’ll sign some papers, and at the end, the keys to your brand new home will be handed to you!
-You are now a homeowner, and you can move in to your first home!
+The last of the first-time homebuyer steps to take is to go to the closing.
+You’ll sign some papers, and at the end, the keys to your brand new home will be handed to you.
+Now that you’re a homeowner, you can pass on the trials, tribulations and lessons learned to the next couple you meet looking for advice on how to buy a house.